Graduate Assistant Positions

 How many assistantships are available and who is eligible to apply for them?

-Currently, there are five assistantships available for graduate students:
+A maximum of five assistantships are available for graduate students:

 Provide ongoing support for the development, implementation and evaluation of prevention and healthy behavior promotion projects.
 To be eligible, students must have a background in counseling, addiction treatment, and/or public health.